ChenLiu-1996/DiffusionSpectralEntropy/README.md

 python dsmi.py
 ```

-## Reproducing Results in the ICASSP-OJSP paper submission.
+## Reproducing Results in the ongoing submission.
 (This is after we renovated the codebase.)

 ### Train our Supervised vs Contrastive encoders.